jfversluis/jfversluis/README.md

 # Hi there 👋 I'm Gerald

 Currently sorting out the bits for Visual Studio Codespaces at Microsoft.
+Formerly working on Xamarin.Forms.

+Love interacting with the community and exchanging knowledge 📚.

-## Testimonials
+## 🧪 - Testimonials
 Here is some reviews people are leaving about me (add yours by PRing it in!):

 <!--